Help Center

 Check if the Query IDs in the Settings Are Identical

-If Query Builder functionality is used, ensure that the CSS ID in the filter widget and posts widget settings are the same as the Query ID set in the Query Builder.
+If Query Builder functionality is used, ensure that the Query ID set in the Query Builder matches the values used in the filter and the listing.

-For instance, the Query Builder includes the “filter-query” value in the Query Builder settings.
+For instance, the Query Builder includes the “filter-query” Query ID in the Query Builder settings.

 query id in query builder

-The same “filter-query” value should be pasted in the CSS ID field of the filter widget’s Advanced tab.
+The same “filter-query” value should be pasted in the Query ID field of the filter widget’s Content tab.

 Check Filter Settings

-If the “Taxonomies” options are set as Data Source, ensure the Is Checkbox Meta Field (Jet Engine) toggle is disabled.
+If the “Taxonomies” option is set as a Data Source, ensure the Is Checkbox Meta Field toggle is disabled.
 Otherwise, it can be the reason why the indexer is not working.
-This toggle can be applied for the “Custom Fields” source.
+Although this toggle can be applied to the filter with a “Custom Fields” source.

 is checkbox meta field toggle